craftercms/docs/source/by-role/system-admin/installation-and-configuration/delivery/setup-serverless-delivery.rst

    - ``crafter.engine.s3.accessKey``
    - ``crafter.engine.s3.secretKey``

-   An example of how the :ref:`newIa-server-config.properties <newIa-engine-configuration-files>` would look with configuration to read from an S3 bucket per site
+   An example of how the :ref:`server-config.properties <engine-configuration-files>` would look with configuration to read from an S3 bucket per site
    (which is the most common use case), is the following (values in ``X`` are not displayed since they're sensitive):

    .. code-block:: properties